tapsterbot/checkbox-client-python/README.md

   >> m.up()

   # Go to a specific location using MouseKeys:
-  # MouseKeys mouse movements have zero acceleration, so calls are consisent and accurate.
+  # MouseKeys mouse movements have zero acceleration, so calls are consistent and accurate.
   >>> mk.move_to(100,100)

   # Type text: